scil/ansible-ambari-manager/README.md

 Create an invertory file (based on hosts.sample) with proper hosts/variables which can be used for the playbooks.
 Also make sure the default variables (group_vars/all) is redefined in your inventory file if it's required

+Please use the right hostname for each hosts.

 ## Examples

 ### Run command on group